 Samsung Galaxy Watch 3 is one of the best alternatives to the Apple Watch Series 6.
 It is a traditional-looking timepiece with unique features.

-Most people opt for the Samsung Galaxy Watch 3 for cycling because they like how it resembles a traditional watch—differing from the Apple Watch (which screams that it’s a smartwatch).
+Most people opt for the Samsung Galaxy Watch 3 for cycling and mountain biking because they like how it resembles a traditional watch—differing from the Apple Watch (which screams that it’s a smartwatch).
 Conversely, Samsung offers a rounded OLED touchscreen with a more conventional face.

 Specifically, the Galaxy Watch 3 has a 360 x 360 display with a rotating metal bezel.
-There are two buttons on the smartwatch’s right-hand side that allow you to conveniently access your data while you’re holding the handlebar.
+There are two buttons on the smartwatch’s right-hand side that allow you to access your data while you’re holding the handlebar conveniently.

-The Samsung Galaxy Watch 3 can track up to 40 different sports automatically, which is excellent if you want to saddle up and go.
+The Samsung Galaxy Watch 3 can automatically track up to 40 different sports, which is excellent if you want to saddle up and go.

 We included the Samsung Galaxy Watch 3 on our best smartwatch for cycling because of its GPS tracking feature and durable design.